 \subsection{Parkinson's disease(PD)}

-PD is a complex multisystem neurodegenerative disease whose primary cause is thought to be the extinction of Substantia nigra pars compacta in the brain.
-The academic community initially considered it a movement disorder with three main symptoms: tremor, muscle rigidity, and bradykinesia \cite{Postuma2015}.
-In addition to motor symptoms, PD also has many non-motor symptoms, including but not limited to autonomic dysfunction, sleep disturbances, and neuropsychiatric symptoms \cite{Hely2008}.
-PD is also the fastest growing neurological disease in the world in terms of prevalence, disability and deaths, with the GBD (Global Burden of Disease Study) estimating that the total number of people affected by the disease increased by 118$\%$ from 1990 to 2019, to more than 6 million worldwide \cite{Dorsey2018}.
-With demographic changes (ageing) and the side effects of industrialization (pollution), there has been a faster increase in PD cases \cite{Brundin2018}.
+PD is a complex multisystem neurodegenerative disease whose primary cause is thought to be the loss of dopaminergic cells in Substantia nigra pars compacta in the brain.
+The academic community initially considered it a movement disorder with three main symptoms: tremor, muscle rigidity, and bradykinesia \citep{Postuma2015}.
+In addition to motor symptoms, PD also has many non-motor symptoms, including but not limited to autonomic dysfunction, sleep disturbances, and neuropsychiatric symptoms \citep{Hely2008}.
+PD is also the fastest-growing neurological disease in the world in terms of prevalence, disability, and deaths, with the GBD (Global Burden of Disease Study) estimating that the total number of people affected by the disease increased by 118$\%$ from 1990 to 2019, to more than 6 million worldwide \citep{Dorsey2018}.
+With demographic changes (aging) and the side effects of industrialization (pollution), there has been a faster increase in PD cases \citep{Brundin2018}.

 Various pathological features in PD are closely related to abnormal pathological changes in the basal ganglia (BG).
-The subthalamic nucleus(STN) in BG is the main target of DBS \cite{hu2017bibliometric}.
+The subthalamic nucleus(STN) in BG is the main target of DBS \citep{hu2017bibliometric}.
 Therefore, if we want to determine the specific mechanisms of DBS, it is important to first understand the physiological structure of the BG with its pathological changes in PD patients.
-Researchers can build a computational model of BG based on various theories after understanding the function of BG nuclei and the synaptic connections and neural circuits between nuclei.
-Since the exact mechanism of DBS is still unclear and difficult to experiment with in humans, computational models are an effective means to explore the mechanism of DBS and advance its development of DBS.
-Various computational models have been proposed to explore the DBS mechanism, test different brain stimulation designs, and optimize DBS surgery.
+Since the detailed mechanisms of DBS are difficult to investigate in humans, computational models are an effective tool to explore the mechanism of DBS and advance its development.

 In the next part, we will briefly introduce the main structure of BG and discuss the significant changes in the kinetic properties of BG-related loops in PD.